Nebo15/logger_json/README.md

 }
 ```

-The other formatter that comes with LoggerJSON is `LoggerJSON.Formatters.GoogleCloudLogger` and generates JSON that is compatible with the
+Another formatter that comes with LoggerJSON is `LoggerJSON.Formatters.GoogleCloudLogger` and generates JSON that is compatible with the
 [Google Cloud Logger LogEntry](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry) format:

   ```json